 How to Share Your Salary History

-When you’re looking for a new job, you may be asked to provide a salary history.
+When you are looking for a new job, you may be asked to provide a salary history.
 Some employers ask for this information on the job application while others ask about salary during the interview process, before making an official job offer.

-Regardless of when an employer asks for your salary history, it’s important you’re prepared to address the topic.
+Regardless of when an employer asks for your salary history, it is important you are prepared to address the topic.
 Here are a few tips on how to share your salary history with potential employers, as well as a salary history template to help you format your response.

 When an employer asks you to share your salaries from previous roles, it’s likely for the same reasons they might ask for your salary expectations.
 These reasons generally include the following: